A cloudy and chilly morning with nary any sunlight.

 ‘Hm…’ He could not discern anything from the boy’s answer.
 The reply sounded honest enough and even had a hint of surprise.

 “Ah, that’s right.
 That information was never made public,” he calmly replied as if mistaken.
 “It was shortly before you left the academy that we started getting words of Tal’hrus agents fleeing Darsus.
 From what we gathered, something or someone had destroyed their base.
 The scene looked like a large scale battle had taken place, and to this day, the guild still has no idea who or what did it.”
 He explained, notifying the young man of the past events.
 He had emphasized ‘someone’ to see if he could get any reaction out of the boy, but there was not so much as the raising of an eyebrow.
 “It was only recently that we got words of Tal’hrus’ return.
 Since then, they have gone right back to doing whatever they were doing with even greater fervor.
-Within the short time of their resurgence, this new group’s already devastated two small villages and taken the lives of over a hundred victims.”
+Within the short time of their resurgence, this new group has already devastated two small villages and taken the lives of over a hundred victims.”

 “Over a hundred…” The young boy silently muttered.